The chapel in Alton Abbey, Hampshire, one of the Benedictine abbeys in the Church of England

-In recent years, three of the most interesting commentaries of the rule of Saint Benedict have been written by leading Anglican writers: Esther de Waal, a well-known writer and lecturer on theology, spirituality and Church history and the wife of a former Dean of Canterbury; Elizabeth Canham, one of the first women to be ordained a priest in the Episcopal Church and who lived for almost six years in a Benedictine monastery, and , more recently, Canon Andrew Clitherow of the Diocese of Blackburn.
+In recent years, three of the most interesting commentaries of the rule of Saint Benedict have been written by leading Anglican writers: Esther de Waal, a well-known writer and lecturer on theology, spirituality and Church history and the wife of a former Dean of Canterbury; Elizabeth Canham, one of the first women ordained priest in the Episcopal Church (TEC) and who lived for almost six years in a Benedictine monastery; and Canon Andrew Clitherow of the Diocese of Blackburn.

-In the Church of Ireland, two of the preferred centres for pre-ordination retreats are Glenstal Abbey in Co Limerick, and the Benedictine Abbey in Rostrevor, Co Down.
+In the Church of Ireland, two of the preferred centres for pre-ordination retreats are Glenstal Abbey, Co Limerick, and the Benedictine Abbey in Rostrevor, Co Down.

-So an introduction to Benedictine spirituality may be an important contextualisation for some pre-ordination retreats.
+So, an introduction to Benedictine spirituality and prayer life may be an important contextualisation for some pre-ordination retreats.
 But it is even more important as an introduction to one of the formative influences on Anglican spirituality.

 Benedictine spirituality approaches life through an ordering by daily prayer that is biblical and reflective.
 At its base, Benedictine spirituality is grounded in a commitment to “the Benedictine Promise” – an approach to spiritual life that values “Stability, Obedience, and Conversion of Life.”

 In the Rule of Saint Benedict, the major themes are community, prayer, hospitality, study, work, humility, stability, peace, and listening.

 The Benedictine motto is: “Ora et Labora.”
 The motto does not present prayer and work as two distinct things.
 Rather it holds prayer and work together.